yezero/sandstorm/docs/vagrant-spk/customizing.md

 ### launcher.sh
-This script will be run every time an instance of your app - aka grain - starts in Sandstorm.
-It is run inside the Sandstorm sandbox.
+This script will be run every time an instance of your app - aka grain - starts in Thurly.
+It is run inside the Thurly sandbox.
 This script will be run both when a grain first launches, and when a grain resumes after being previously shut down.
 This script is responsible for *launching everything that your app needs to run*.
 The thing it should do *last* is: